 San Joaquin Valley College has a Board of Governors that meets with SJVC representatives four times a year.
-The board of governors is comprised of four4 individuals affiliated with the institution, and 5 individual members that represent the community outside of San Joaquin Valley College.
+The board of governors is comprised of four individuals affiliated with the institution, and five individual members that represent the community outside of San Joaquin Valley College.
 The Board of Governors is charged with the responsibility of ensuring the quality, integrity, and financial security of the college.
 It acts as an independent policy approving body capable of reflecting constituent and public interest in SJVC activities, decisions, and policies.

-Located at the Central Administrative Offices, SJVC’s senior leadership t consists of executive level individuals overseeing the Admissions, Career Services, Academics, Student Services, Financial, and Operational success of the institution.
+Located at the Central Administrative Offices, SJVC’s senior leadership consists of executive level individuals overseeing the Admissions, Career Services, Academics, Student Services, Financial, and Operational success of the institution.
 Members of the senior leadership team meet frequently with campus personnel to ensure compliance with standards, provide professional development, and to ensure consistency of policy and process.

-The Online division is overseen by the.
-The Director of E-learning, Curriculum and Instruction provides oversight of academics and student support services within the online division.
+The Online division is overseen by the The Director of E-learning, Curriculum and Instruction provides oversight of academics and student support services within the online division.
 Operational services and functions such as admissions, financial aid and student services are overseen by directors at the central administrative office.
 We have admissions and career services officers and directors providing multiple levels of oversight in each area.

 SJVC has a history of utilizing Advisory Boards in an effort to gain feedback from employers within the communities served.
 Each campus has periodic Advisory Board meetings with community members and the Online division attends many of those meetings, to gain insight from employers located throughout California.
 Feedback gained is used to effect change within our processes, content, and curriculum.
 Additionally, representatives from the Online division, through constant communication with employers throughout the nation, compile feedback from various constituencies and provide frequent pointed feedback to all departments within the Division.